drainpip/shaneis.me-v2/content/blog/making-technical-interviews-real/index.md

 This goes straight back to our goals: what will it be like to work with this person?
 Can we answer that by tricking people or asking them to solve a problem they’ll never do even if they code for 20+ years?
 Is it kind to create a purposefully difficult routine for people to jump through?
 Does that reveal the best people for writing software?
 Of course not, we need to strip all the artifice away and just ask the candidate to do what we actually do.

+We now have a well-documented, consistent, interview process that is kind, gives people a place to shine, and still tests people very directly on how well they will do in our day-to-day work environment.
+Although the process I laid out sounds easy compared to some nefarious companies, there is nowhere to hide if you don’t actually have the skills necessary to work on our team.

 Additionally, as a hiring manager you have a choice between two conversations:

 1. They didn’t pass the arbitrary coding challenge that has nothing to do with the job.
 2. I think they’re more on the junior side of things, but they really took my feedback positively and jumped right back in when they were lost for a minute.

 Which would you like?

+***

+Edits:

+2021/08/20 - minor grammatical improvements, additional “We now have a well-documented” paragraph summary I felt was missing.